consentonchain/blog/all_collections/_posts/2022-10-08-fingerprinting.md

 ![image](https://user-images.githubusercontent.com/94559964/195232841-24964907-1821-4de6-8df2-fcea6018fcfe.png)

-I examined nlocktime and nversion for several open source bitcoin wallets and discovered that most wallet use nversion 2. nLocktime for Bitcoin Core, Knots, Electrum, Sparrow and Specter is nearest block height.
+I examined nLocktime and nVersion for several open source bitcoin wallets and discovered that most wallet use nVersion 2. nLocktime for Bitcoin Core, Knots, Electrum, Sparrow and Specter is nearest block height.
 However, nLocktime for Bitcoin Core/Knots is zero if the transaction is created manually using RPC commands like `createpsbt` or `createrawtransaction`.
 Peter Todd had implemented nLocktime based on anti-fee sniping in [#2340](https://github.com/bitcoin/bitcoin/pull/2340) and [#24128](https://github.com/bitcoin/bitcoin/pull/24128) implements [BIP 326](https://github.com/bitcoin/bips/blob/master/bip-0326.mediawiki) sequence based anti-fee-snipe for taproot inputs.

-[0xb10c](https://twitter.com/0xb10c) has written about wallet fingerprinting using fee rate: [https://b10c.me/observations/03-blockchaincom-recommendations/](https://b10c.me/observations/03-blockchaincom-recommendations/) however, nlocktime and nversion are also crucial.
+[0xb10c](https://twitter.com/0xb10c) has written about wallet fingerprinting using fee rate: [https://b10c.me/observations/03-blockchaincom-recommendations/](https://b10c.me/observations/03-blockchaincom-recommendations/) however, nLocktime and nVersion are also crucial.
 There may be other factors that might help if a fingerprint matches more than one wallet.
 Andrew Chow has also created a tool to check if a transaction was created using Bitcoin Core or Electrum and explained in this video:

 [![wallet-fingerprinting](https://i.imgur.com/dIwF5mv.png)](https://youtu.be/NAtDz2EE9ac)